RoccoLoxPrograms/AsmHook2/README.md

 # ASMHOOK

-This tiny program installs a hook that restores assembly functionality on OS versions above 5.5.0.
+This tiny program installs app that when tun will install a hook that restores assembly functionality on OS versions above 5.5.0 including 5.8.3 and above.

 ## Compatibility